 GVSU, Local, and National Awards

-There are several offices at the university which serve as a resource for students to find scholarships.
-These university offices offer information on thousands of grants, fellowships, and scholarships for which students in the biological sciences can apply.
+Several university offices provide information on thousands of grants, fellowships, and scholarships for which students in the biological sciences can apply.

-The Office of Financial Aid Scholarship Page has a searchable database of scholarship opportunities including scholarships for new students, scholarships offered by GVSU, and scholarships from external sources.
+The Office of Financial Aid Scholarship Page has a searchable database of scholarship opportunities including those for new students, scholarships offered by GVSU, and scholarships from external sources.

 The Frederik Meijer Office of Fellowships advises highly competitive students seeking nationally competitive awards from prestigious award programs.